GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 @tailwind utilities;
 ```

-The `styles.css` file contains preprocessor directives which essentially pass a lot of utility CSS classes during compile time.
+The `input.css` file contains preprocessor directives which essentially pass a lot of utility CSS classes during compile time.
 The resulting CSS from this process is what we shall use to link to our flask templates for styling.
 The `css/main.css` is the dumpsite of the process.
 This is where Tailwind CSS utility classes will go.

 ### Install Tailwind CSS in Flask